-The following are some IOU ideas.
+Following are some IOU ideas.
 I'm sure you'll think of others that will be perfect for your children.
 Oh, and don't forget to seal each and every one with a kiss.

-Gift IOU Ideas:
+IOU Ideas

-- A day when children decide when to leave the Children's Museum. - An afternoon of family sledding or skating; or swimming or hiking. - One full moon woodland walk looking for owls. - A visit to the children's library.
+- A day when KIDS decide when to leave the Children's Museum. - An afternoon of family sledding or skating and cocoa. - One full moon woodland walk looking for owls. - A visit to the children's library. - One night camping in the tent set up in the basement or outdoors. - A Sunday morning pillow fight. - Making a snow fort and having a winter picnic inside the fort. - A morning of tracking animals at a nature preserve. - A fireplace wiener roast with marshmallows. - Pick of restaurants for a family meal.